Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: The Riemann--Hilbert correspondence

 The holonomy of a flat vector bundle can be directly described geometrically by the connection.
 Indeed, in view of the definition of parallel transport of a vector along a curve on the base manifold (\Cref{defn_parallel transport}), the parallel transport in any direction over a grid on the manifold does not change the direction of the vector.
 Thus, since every homotopy class with constant endpoints determines a grid between the loops on the manifold, the parallel transport determines a unique element for each homotopy class.
 Therefore, we get a well-defined homomorphism $\rho\colon \pi_1 ( M )\to \mathrm{GL}_n(\mathbb{C})$, which is the holonomy representation of the bundle in terms of \Cref{def:Holonomy_representation}.

 Given \Cref{Riemann-Hilbert1} one can now see that gauge equivalent flat connections give rise to equivalent holonomy representations (cf. \cite{Vassiliou}); we then have the following theorem:

-\begin{theorem}[Riemann--Hilbert Correspondence] There exists an isomorphism between the space of gauge equivalence classes of flat rank $n$ vector bundles $E$ over a manifold $M$ and equivalence classes of fundamental group representations $\rho\colon \pi_1 (M, x) \to \mathrm{GL}_n(\mathbb{C})$. \end{theorem}
+\begin{theorem}[Riemann--Hilbert Correspondence]\labelx{Riemann-Hilbert correspondence} There exists an isomorphism between the space of gauge equivalence classes of flat rank $n$ vector bundles $E$ over a manifold $M$ and equivalence classes of fundamental group representations $\rho\colon \pi_1 (M, x) \to \mathrm{GL}_n(\mathbb{C})$. \end{theorem}